-WASHINGTON (AP) -- The Labor Department reports on changes in the consumer price index in November.
-The report will be released at 8:30 am Eastern time Tuesday.
+WASHINGTON (AP) -- The Labor Department reports on changes in the consumer price index in January.
+The report will be released at 8:30 a.m.
+Eastern time Thursday.

 - Budget, Tax & Economy